5 Healthy Habits Every Senior Should Have

 Re-examine your diet

 You can also introduce one or two supplements into your life.
 If you suffer from menopause symptoms, it’s easy to grab some menopausal supplements to relieve hot flushes, ease PMS and manage mood swings.
 It’s best to concentrate on natural supplements like red clover, black cohosh, ginseng or kava.
-Make sure to take your supplements with plenty of water to do a little boost to your hydration and voila—you’ve just introduced three amazing healthy-living habits to your life without any trouble.
+The benefits of kava kava are extensive.
+Make sure to take your supplements with plenty of water to do a little boost to your hydration, and voila—you’ve just introduced three amazing healthy-living habits to your life without any trouble.

 Don’t just focus on your physical health—that’s not all that matters.
-To stay healthy but also improve your happiness levels, it’s very important to pay attention to your mental health as well.
+To stay healthy but also improve your happiness levels, it’s essential to pay attention to your mental health as well.
 One way to stay sharp, happy, stress-free and sane is to socialise regularly.
-Make it a habit to contact your loved ones once a week or once a month just to stay in touch.
+Make it a habit to contact your loved ones once a week or once a month to stay in touch.
 If you don’t have family or friends, check out some local senior clubs and organisations and join one you like the most.
 Aged care facilities like Banfields offer a huge range of social activities and events to promote socialisation.
-This way, you’ll meet a lot of like-minded people who will satisfy all your socialising needs and keep your life fun and dynamic.
+This way, you’ll meet many like-minded people who will satisfy all your socialising needs and keep your life fun and dynamic.

 Create a set bedtime